 How can we help people when we don’t have all the answers?

 When people at the sharp end of the care spectrum are years out of date with people at the sharp end of the research spectrum?
 (See my previous post.)

 What knowledge do we need to make a difference?

 I think it will help to look at what knowledge is.
 I’m concerned that in recent years our definition has become far too narrow.
 I was lunching with a friend recently, sharing a success story about one of my clients and musing about what that might mean for other people.

 She reminded me, somewhat unnecessarily, that ‘the plural of anecdote is not data’.

 But the singular of randomised controlled trial ‘data’ is not fact.

 When we think about knowledge we need to include context.
 The knowledge that helps us make health policy decisions for populations – the sort that comes from clinical trials – is not necessarily the same knowledge we would use to make decisions for ourselves.
 If that were the case you wouldn’t read worrying stories about oncologists refusing chemotherapy.

-To do that, I’d like to look at different ways of attaining knowledge, or ways of knowing (as the knowledge scientists would say).
+In the ‘real world’ – outside academia – there are different ways of attaining knowledge, or ways of knowing (as the knowledge scientists would say).

 Here are some: